If you’re considering trading forex and CFDs, you will need to find a broker who specializes in offering you access to these products.

 But even if you need any help, the broker has integrated FAQs and guides to provide support every step of the way.
 If that doesn’t suffice for some reason, you can get in touch with them via email, chat, or phone to receive further guidance.

-Now, when it comes to the features you can enjoy while placing orders, XTB offers the following:
+Now, when it comes to the features traders can enjoy while placing orders, XTB offers the following:

 - Market Order.
 The most basic order with which you ask to buy or sell an asset at the prevailing market price